 I entered my “writing” phase in the back half of life, tossing advanced degrees in the sciences right out the window.
 Wow, what a ride!
 Who thought capturing humor and hardship on a page could be such a decadent indulgence?
-It began with articles, anthology contributions, and curriculum, where one of the ten shorter people, which call me Nana, often helped made a point.
+It began with curriculum, anthology contributions, and articles where one of the ten shorter people, who call me Nana, often helped make a point.
 More recently, snarky nonfiction has stepped aside for a season of fictional adventure.

 I’m native to Arizona, partial to all things outdoors, and never refuse a good hike if it includes grandchildren.
 Or dark chocolate.
 I recently traced my ancestry to the very farm in New York which serves as the setting for my first novel, The Panther Indian Pact.